-Koh Bon (Bon Island) is a small island lying some two kilometres off the beach of Rawai on the southeastern coast of Phuket.
-Covered with lush vegetation, this rocky islet, dotted with tiny sand coves, offers two main landing spots to its visitors: Bon Island Restaurant is ideally located between two small beaches at the northwestern tip of the island while Long Beach is a semi-private 300m-long strip of white sand situated on the northeastern coast of Koh Bon.
+Koh Bon is a small island lying some 2 km off the beach of Rawai on the southeastern coast of Phuket.
+Covered with lush vegetation, this rocky islet, dotted with tiny sand coves, offers 2 main landing spots to its visitors: Bon Island Restaurant is ideally located between 2 small beaches at the northwestern tip of the island while Long Beach is a semi-private 300-metre-long strip of white sand situated on the northeastern coast of Koh Bon.

-The easiest way to get to Koh Bon is to hire a long-tail boat at Rawai’s jetty or along Rawai Beach, costing about 1,000 to 1,200 baht for the two-way trip that doesn’t take more than 15 minutes each way.
+The easiest way to get to Koh Bon is to hire a long-tail boat at Rawai’s jetty or along Rawai Beach, costing about 1,000 to 1,200 baht for the 2-way trip that should take no more than 15 minutes each way (depending on the weather and sea conditions).
 The long-tail boat’s captain will drop you at Bon Island Restaurant and will let you know the time at which he will come to pick you up.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat

 - Coral & Racha Islands Full-Day Tour

 - Sea Kayaking at Ang Thong Marine Park